PerfettoScritto/PreferableCoins/README.md

 5. Click Load unpacked extension and navigate to the production folder and select it.

 ***
+#### Attension

+Now You should allow Chrome to load unsafe scripts on this site.
+You will see a certificate warning, or  the content can't be displayed over HTTPS, because API for fetches currency rates uses HTTP instead HTTPS now.

+***
 #### License

 This project is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.